Urik/Angular-Off-Click/README.md

 An AngularJS directive to detect clicks outside of an element.

 #Installation
-Simply include the development version or the minified version, and add the "offClick.directive.module" dependency to the modules you're going to use the directive at.
+Simply include the development version or the minified version, and add the "offClick" dependency to the modules you're going to use the directive at.

 #Usage
 Used in order to detect clicks oustide an element and execute a callback.
 The usage goes as: